vonfalk/storm-javavis/doc/02-Storm/10-Iterators.md

 provide optional keys for their values.
 For example, `Array` provides the index of the current element as the key, which can be used if desired.
 Basic Storm implements a range-based for loop that uses this.

+A second type of iterators are provided by the `WeakSet<T>` class.
+This type has a single operation:

+* `T? next()`, which returns the next element if it is available, or `null`.

+This type is also supported by the for loop in storm.
+This type does, however, not support keys.